 Our tenants are very important to us.
 When you become a Fife council tenant, you sign an agreement with us.
 You agree to look after your home and keep it to a good standard.
 In return, we agree to give you the help and support to do this.

-Below are the range of services we offer our tenants.
+Below is the range of services we offer our tenants.

 We're here to help you in your council home.
 It might be your first time being a tenant.
 We provide an excellent tenancy assistance service to help you to settle in.
 It's not just a house; it's your home.